Skip to main content

 Purpose: helps teams understand task dependencies and identify bottlenecks in project timelines

-Example: the "critical path" in a software release might include code freeze → QA testing → documentation review → deployment, where delays in any step delay the entire release
+Example: the "critical path" in a software release might include the following steps, where delays in any step delay the entire release -

 Related Terms: Agile, Critical Chain Project Management, project management methodology